 When auto-MDIX (and autonegotiation of speed and duplex) is enabled on one or both of connected interfaces, link up occurs, even if the cable type (straight-through or crossover) is incorrect.

-Auto-MDIX is supported on all 10/100/1000 Mb/s interfaces and on 10/100/1000BASE-T small form-factor pluggable (SFP) module interfaces.
+Auto-MDIX is supported on all 10/100 and 10/100/1000 Mb/s interfaces.

 This example shows how to enable auto-MDIX on a port: